pCloud Review

 NB – As can be seen above, pCloud initially only release 2GB of cloud storage for free account holders, the full allocation being released when certain tasks have been completed including verifying the email address in use and uploading files to the service!

 Looking at the pCloud web dashboard in more detail and we can see that we have a nicely organised menu available towards the left of the screen from which most of the main parts of the service can be accessed.
-The main app menu found towards the top right of the page is where all other account related settings can be found including some of the many security related settings (which will be looked in more depth a little later on).
+The main app menu found towards the top right of the page is where all other account related settings can be found (including some of the many security related settings which will be looked in more depth later on).

-And with this, the pCloud sign-up process is complete, a relatively quick and simple process overall which helps to make this free cloud storage offering as accessible as is possible.
-In the next section of this review, I will be looking at the pCloud desktop software in more detail before then going on to look at some of the many security and privacy related features found within pCloud a little later on.
+And with this, the pCloud sign-up process is complete, a relatively quick and simple process overall which really helps in making this free cloud storage offering as accessible as is possible.

 Downloading the Desktop Software

-Whilst the pCloud web-based dashboard is undoubtedly very useful for quickly adding and downloading files on request, it is the desktop software which provides much of the really useful functionality from pCloud including device folder synchronisation, device backup and secure end-to-end encryption between devices amongst many other useful features.
-The pCloud Drive application is available to download from the official downloads page (a link for which can be found in the top menu bar once logged-in) and is available for Windows, MacOS and Linux users alike.
+Whilst the web-based dashboard is undoubtedly very useful for quickly adding and downloading files on request, it is the pCloud desktop software which provides much of the really useful functionality including folder synchronisation, device backup and secure end-to-end encryption.
+The pCloud Drive application can be downloaded from the official downloads page (a link for which can be found in the top menu bar once logged-in on the web) and is available for Windows, MacOS and Linux users.

 pcloud review - sign-in to desktop application

-Once logged-into the desktop application for the first time, we will initially be greeted by a quick set of “how to” pages before the main desktop app becomes available and the service can be set to work!
+Once installed and logged in to the desktop software for the first time, we will be greeted by a quick set of “how to” pages before the main application homepage becomes visible and the service ready to be used on the local device.

 pcloud review - desktop software homepage

-NB – It is import to note that the pCloud desktop software will, upon the initial login, also create a virtual drive within Windows which links back to the pCloud service (this was set to the “P” drive letter in my case and, unfortunately, as of right now, this letter can’t be changed).
+NB – The pCloud desktop software will create a virtual drive within Windows which links directly to the pCloud cloud service (this was set to the “P” drive letter in my case).

-As can be seen above, the desktop application amalgamates the configuration of multiple pCloud services and settings into a single user interface with the tabs found at the top of the application allowing for easy access to each section (including Sync, Backup, Shares, Crypto and Settings amongst others).
-Additionally, the main dashboard section shows other useful information about the pCloud account including the storage allocation used, remaining and provides quick access links to places such as the virtual drive and the trash folder.
+As can be seen above, the desktop application amalgamates the configuration of multiple pCloud services and settings into a single user interface with tabs available for providing easy access to each section.
+Additionally, the main dashboard shows some other useful information about the pCloud account including the storage allocation remaining and also provides quick access to places such as the virtual drive and trash folder as well.

 Working with Files & Synchronisation

-Uploading and downloading files and folders is, of course, one of the core features requested of any cloud storage service and the ease at which this can be done helps in determining how usable a service is overall.
-Thankfully, pCloud not only make uploading and downloading very easy, but also provide several routes to doing so via the web-based file manager, smartphone apps, desktop applications and also via specialist services such as WebDAV which is fully supported as well!
+Uploading and downloading files is, of course, one of the core features requested of any cloud storage service and the ease in which this can be completed helps determine how usable a service is overall.
+Thankfully, pCloud not only make uploading and downloading to the cloud very easy, but also provide several routes to doing so via the web-based file manager, smartphone apps, desktop applications and also via specialist services such as WebDAV which is fully supported as well.

 pcloud review - web file manager uploading files

-Starting off by looking at the main web interface and the uploading of files to pCloud is as simple as dragging and dropping said files over the correct folder within the web browser (as can be seen above).
-Once dropped, all selected file and folders will start automatically uploading and the pCloud upload manager box will appear to show the progress of the upload!
+Starting off with a look at the web interface and the uploading of files here is as simple as dragging and dropping said files over the correct folder within the web browser (as can be seen above).
+Once complete, selected files and folders will start automatically uploading whilst the pCloud upload manager box will appear to show the progress.

-Downloading files and folders form the web interface is as simple as selecting the file or folder (or multiples thereof) and then clicking the button labelled “Download Selected” found just above the file manager.
-Whilst downloading of these files will at this point work in much the same way as the downloading of any other files via a web browser, it should be noted that there is (at time of writing) a download limit of 200MB per each individual file being downloaded through the pCloud web interface (meaning the pCloud desktop application or smartphone apps must be used for downloading large files in such circumstances).
+Downloading files form the web interface is as simple as selecting any files or folders and then clicking the “Download Selected” button found above the file manager.
+Whilst downloading of these files will at this point work in much the same way as the downloading of any other files through a web browser, it should be noted that there is currently a download limit of 200MB per each individual file downloaded through the web interface (meaning the pCloud desktop or smartphone apps must be used for downloading larger files).

-Moving on to the pCloud desktop software and we can easily upload or download files of any size to or from our device via the specially created pCloud virtual drive (which, as was mentioned earlier on, will usually be mounted as the “P” drive within Windows).
-As can be seen below, when opening this virtual “P” drive, we will see a reflection of the pCloud service with the same folder structure in-use and the ability to copy files to or from the cloud using standard Windows methods (e.g., dragging and dropping via Windows Explorer).
+Moving on to the pCloud desktop application and we can easily upload or download files of any size to or from our device via the specially created pCloud virtual drive (which, will usually be mounted as the “P” drive).
+When opening this virtual “P” drive we will see a reflection of the cloud drive with the same folder structure visible and the ability to copy files to or from the cloud using standard Windows methods (e.g., dragging and dropping via Windows Explorer).

 pcloud review - pcloud virtual drive in-use

-Looking at the pCloud desktop application a little further and we can see under the Settings tab (in the Disk Usage tab) we also have control over the disk caching settings used by the pCloud drive application.
+Looking more at the pCloud desktop app and we can see that under the Settings tab (in the Disk Usage tab) we also have control over the disk caching settings which are in use by the application.

 pcloud review - desktop software cache settings tab

-These above cache settings are necessary as any files seen and used within the pCloud drive on the device itself (i.e., all files in pCloud storage), are actually still stored on the cloud (not the device itself) and are streamed to the local device only when required.
-The size of the cache simply determines how much data is stored locally on a temporary basis so as to help speed up the access times to certain files by temporarily keeping a local copy of the file as well.
+These cache settings are necessary as any files used within the pCloud drive itself (i.e., all files in pCloud storage), are actually still stored on the cloud (not the device itself) and are streamed to the local device only when required.
+The size of this cache simply determines how much data is stored locally on a temporary basis so as to help speed up access times when using such files.

-NB – This cache-based approach helps pCloud deliver the best of both worlds in relation to using the minimum of device disk space whilst still providing relatively fast file access times!
+NB – This cache-based approach helps pCloud deliver the best of both worlds in relation to using the minimum disk space whilst still providing relatively fast file access!

-Finally, as well as the pCloud drive access to all files within the account, there is also the option to set-up a specified synchronisation folder which will keep any locally stored files in synchronisation with a specified folder upon the cloud drive itself (i.e., it will keep all relevant files in sync with each other across 2 or more devices).
+Finally, also provided is the option to set-up a specified synchronisation folder which will keep any locally stored files in said folder in synchronisation with another specified folder on the cloud drive itself (i.e., it will keep all files in sync across 2 or more devices).

-Before moving on to look at the built-in backup functionality from pCloud in the next section, it is important to first give mention to the pCloud Crypto service.
-This is the service which, once activated, allows any files and folders to be securely encrypted on the client’s own device before been transferred and stored in a special area of the pCloud account (an area of the account which can’t be accessed in any way without first entering the special secure encryption password first).
+The pCloud Crypto service, once activated, ensures any files and folders are securely encrypted on the client’s own device before been transferred and stored in a special area of the pCloud account (an area of the account which can’t be accessed without first entering the special encryption password first).

 pcloud review - crypto vault page in desktop app

-As can be seen above, entering the crypto vault password is done in the main pCloud desktop application software and, once unlocked, the Crypto folder and its contents will be available in the virtual “P” drive and can be used like any other folder within Windows (and any data added to this special folder will be encrypted on the device before being transferred to pCloud).
+As can be seen above, entering the crypto vault password is done in the pCloud desktop application and, once unlocked, this Crypto folder and its contents will become available via the virtual “P” drive and accessible like any other files within Windows.

 pcloud review - p drive with crypto folder unlocked